hcoles/pitest-site/quickstart/maven.markdown

 ```

 It's very useful on maven module: when you need to skip an entire module, you can add this setting on the declaration of the plugin to ignore it.

+### fullMutationMatrix

+When set to true causes pitest to continue processing after a test fails and record addition failing tests when XML output is enabled.
+This is a partially supported feature added due to demand from the research community.
+Other pitest features are not guaranteed to work correctly when it is enabled.

+Defaults to false.

 ## Reporting Goal
 ### Introduction